stride3d/stride-docs/en/manual/graphics/textures/streaming.md

 You can access the global streaming settings in the Game Settings asset.
 These settings apply to all textures that have streaming enabled.

-For instructions about how to access the global streaming settings, see the [Game Settings](../../game-studio/game-settings.md) page.
+For instructions about how to access the global streaming settings, see the [Game Settings - Configurations](../../files-and-folders/game-settings/configurations.md) page.

 ### Properties